 Trick-or-Treating in the United States

 Some American settlers celebrated Guy Fawkes Day and, in the mid-19th century, a large number of new immigrants, particularly those fleeing the Irish potato famine of the 1840s, helped popularize Halloween.
-In the early 20th century, the Irish and Scottish communities revived the traditions of the Old World of relief and guising in the United States.
-In the 1920s, however, pranks became the activity of choice for young people fighting for Halloween, sometimes costing more than $100,000 in damages each year in major metropolitan areas.
+In the early 20th century, the Irish and Scottish communities revived the traditions of the Old World in the United States.
+In the 1920s, however, pranks became the activity of choice for young people on Halloween, sometimes costing more than $100,000 in damages each year in major metropolitan areas.

 The Great Depression exacerbated the problem, as Halloween's harms often turned into vandalism, physical assaults and sporadic acts of violence.
 According to one theory, it was Halloween's excessive pranks that led to the widespread adoption of an organized and communal tradition of candy and sweets in the 1930s.
 This trend was abruptly curbed, however, with the outbreak of World War II, when children were forced to refrain from trick-or-treating because of sugar rationing.

 At the height of the post-war baby-boom, trick-or-treating regained its place among the other Halloween customs, quickly becoming a common practice for millions of children in American cities and newly built suburbs.
-No more sugar rationing constraints, candy companies have capitalized on the lucrative ritual by launching national advertising campaigns specifically for Halloween.
-Today, Americans spend about $6 billion a year on Halloween, making it the country's second largest trade show.
+With no more sugar rationing constraints, candy companies have capitalized on the lucrative ritual by launching national advertising campaigns specifically for Halloween.
+Today, Americans spend about $6 billion a year on Halloween, making it the country's second largest consumer holiday.

 The invention of "Candy Day"